UniMath/UniMath/INSTALL.md

   change to the Foundations package, then you can add `-o check-for-change-to-Foundations` to the "make" command line.

-- Memory limits: pull requests are tested automatically by "travis" at GitHub, and at that point, a memory limit is imposed to ensure reproducibility of results and to prevent excessive memory usage.
+- Memory limits: pull requests are tested automatically by GitHub CI, and at that point, a memory limit is imposed to ensure reproducibility of results and to prevent excessive memory usage.
 To apply the same memory limit on your own machine before submitting a pull request, add